-You’re probably reading this in lockdown or under tier restrictions wondering when is quarantine over?
+You’re probably reading this in lockdown or under tier restrictions, wondering when is quarantine over?
 You’re not alone!
-As a nature and wildlife photographer, I’m used to spending more time outdoors than indoors and finding this new world order challenging.
+As a nature and wildlife photographer, I’m used to spending more time outdoors than indoors, and am finding this new world order quite challenging.

-We’re all aware of the social distancing rules.
-But even on your daily walk, or in the privacy of your own garden, there are plenty of ways to photograph nature.
-Let’s look at this in more depth.
+We’re all aware of the social distancing rules, but even on your daily walk, or in the privacy of your own garden, there are plenty of ways to photograph nature.
+Let’s look at how in a bit more depth.

 Great British wildlife